Don't be scared to market your new liberal arts degree

 3. Give a very liberal artsy interview

-According to Dr. Katharine Hansen, an educator, blogger and the author of many career books, a key factor in marketing a liberal arts degree is giving the interview a "liberal arts spin."
+According to Dr. Katharine Hansen, an educator, blogger and the author of many career books, a key factor in promoting the benefit of a liberal arts degree is giving the interview a "liberal arts spin."
 In an article for her website Quintessential Careers, Hansen advised liberal arts students to tailor their responses to the inevitable basic interview questions specifically to their education.
 For example, if you get asked why they should hire you, you could respond with something like, "Because the persuasive writing skills I developed through various philosophy courses equipped me to successfully write the copy your business needs."

 Of course, if you have other ways to demonstrate you're an excellent fit for the job, such as an internship or volunteer work you've done, then mention that, too.
 The point is that as a recent college graduate, one of your most impressive achievements thus far is most likely that liberal arts degree you earned, and all the critical thinking and communication skills you acquired along the way.